 ACSM defines high-intensity interval training (HIIT) as exercise training involving repeated bouts of high-intensity effort followed by varied recovery times.

-During the high-intensity periods, your goal is to have a rate of perceived exertion between 15 – 18.
+During the high-intensity periods, your goal is to have a rate of perceived exertion between 15 – 18 on the Borg scale (see above).
 During the recovery periods, it should be 12– 14.
 In general a rating of 14 would be about 140 BPM.
 If you prefer using a heart rate monitor, generally you would aim for 80 – 95% maximum heart rate and 60% maximum heart rate.

 We don’t train our biceps one way.
 Same for the heart.